MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Be royal in your own fashion: act like a king to be treated like one.
+> Normal is the average of deviance.
-> -- Robert Greene
+> -- Rita Mae Brown